CodeWithRiyan/mild-ui/README.md

 mild-ui init
 ```

-The `init` command will prompt you to select your framework (React, Vue, or Svelte), whether to use TypeScript, and where to store your components.
+The `init` command will prompt you to select your framework (React or Vue), whether to use TypeScript, and where to store your components.

 ### Adding Components